Setnour6/CraftableTreasureBags/README.md

 Craft a boss treasure bag with the respective boss summon item and certain ingredients (some other recipes require different items as well besides boss loot only).

 This mod also contains boss treasure bag recipes for the following 1.4 mods:
+- Mech Bosses Reworked
-- Qwerty's Bosses and Items (Unfinished)
+- Qwerty's Bosses and Items (Unfinished on their side.
+Requesting for more things to be updated and added)
 - Vitality Mod

 Differences from the 1.3 version of this mod:
+- Localization/Language support for Polish.
 - More realistic treasure bag recipes (you'll see).
 - Cleaner and more balanced recipe display.
 - Skeletron's Treasure Bag can be crafted in two ways (one of them involves a certain criteria).

+This mod is the first 1.4 mod to incorporate cross mod recipes (see github changelog.
+The date should be shown there).

 # 1.3 Description